 He wanted to measure the mental age (the current level of cognitive mental development) of the subjects to classify them as normal or special children.
 He tested comprehension, vocabulary, and memory of the examinees vis-à-vis their age-fellow.

 He was aware of the illegitimate use of scale.
 He warned:

 “The scale, properly speaking, does not permit the measure of intelligence, because intellectual qualities are not super-posable, and therefore cannot be measured as linear surfaces are measured.”

 IQ Tests in Germany

-William Stern, German psychologist, translated and adopted the “Binet-Simon Intelligence Scale” in Germany.
-However, he observed that mental age of a normal child can be different from his age-fellows.
-He said if mental age of a child is divided by his chronological age, the result shall express ratio of his intelligence in his age group.
+William Stern, a German psychologist, translated and adopted the “Binet-Simon Intelligence Scale” in Germany.
+However, he observed that mental age of a normal child could be different from his age-fellows.
+He said when the mental age of a child is divided by his chronological age, the result shall express the ratio of his intelligence in his age group.